 It is always best to receive a shoulder osteoarthritis diagnosis as soon as possible.
 Early treatment relieves symptoms and prevents the chronic condition from becoming worse.

 At the Orthopaedic Institute of Central Jersey, our Board Certified and Fellowship Trained Orthopaedic Shoulder Specialists Dr. Gregory Roehrig and Dr. Nicholas Jarmon are experts in shoulder replacement procedures.

-If you are having symptoms of a shoulder arthritis, we encourage you to contact our office to make an appointment at our convenient locations in Wall, Toms River, Manahawkin, Freehold and Red Bank, NJ.
+If you are having symptoms of a shoulder arthritis, we encourage you to contact our office to make an appointment at our convenient locations in Wall, Toms River, Freehold, Red Bank and coming soon to Edison.